Libruh/turboBot/README.md

 ### Voting

 Via either commands or Discord reactions, users are able to commend tracks via a built-in voting system.
-Users that earn votes enjoy a spot on the leaderboard, special server roles, and their tracks placed in [Turbo Top](#Turbo-Top) playlist.
+Users that earn votes enjoy a spot on the leaderboard, special server roles, and their tracks placed in the Turbo Top playlist.

 ### Seasons